antonymncube/-Financial-Analysis-Application/README.md

  - step 1 first fill in customer details (Name , surname ,date of birth)

- - step 2 use the input field  to browse to the userfile in the main file
+ - step 2 use the input field  to browse to the  main foulder than access the foulder called userfile than choose the excel file called (Income-Expense-Data)

  - step 3 submit the form.
     > NB the Application wont submit unless all the fields are filled with data